RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 This will do the same as the previous lab, except the ping message is different.
 The ping message takes an argument *data*, which is the reply message from the ping module.
 You can now run the playbook with the command

 ```
-$ansible-playbook main.yaml
+$ansible-playbook -i hosts -u root main.yml
 ```

 Wouldn't it be nice if you could actually see the reply from the ping module?
 This can be done by using return values combined with the *msg* module.
-Change the main.yaml file to the following
+Change the main.yml file to the following

 ```
 ---